1 Corinthians 15:50 and 1 Thessalonians 4:13: Preterism, the Rapture and the Resurrection

 And she gave birth to a son, a male child, who is to rule all the nations with a rod of iron; and her child was caught up [harapazo] to God and to His throne (Revelation 12:5).

 But doesn’t the fact that the saints are said in 1 Thessalonians 4:17 to meet the Lord in the clouds imply that “air” is literal thus suggesting a rapture of the living?
-No. The fact that the saints are said to meet the Lord in the clouds is an allusion to the Glory Cloud, the quintessential sign of the presence of God.
+No. As stated above, the fact that the saints are said to meet the Lord in the clouds is an allusion to the Glory Cloud, the quintessential sign of the presence of God.
 The Glory Cloud marking the presence of God is mentioned often in Scripture (2 Samuel 22:8-15; Isaiah 66:15-16; Psalm 18:6-16; 50:3; 97:1-5; 144:5; Exodus 40:34-38; Leviticus 16:2; Ezekiel 1:4).
+The fact that the saints are to be raised to meet the Lord in the Glory Cloud and that the Glory Cloud truly and normally exists in heaven (except for perhaps during judgment comings) appears to me to be implied in the Dead Sea Scrolls: “And He [the Lord] lifts him [the saints] up to the clouds to share a common assembly with the ‘gods.’”2 Do the “gods” or heavenly host normally reside in literal earthly clouds?
+Or are the angels of the presence of God normally and typically present in heaven (Genesis 28:12, Matthew 18:10, Acts 7:48-49, Revelation 7:11)?

 The fact that the saints who have outlived the parousia are raised to heaven immediately after death is supported by Revelation 14:13 and Revelation 21:24-26.
 Revelation 14:13 reads, “’Then I heard a voice from heaven say, ‘Write this: Blessed are the dead who die in the Lord from now on.’
 ‘Yes,’ says the Spirit, ‘they will rest from their labor, for their deeds will follow them.’”
 Revelation 21:24-26 presents a similar message.
 According to these verses, the gates of the New Jerusalem are always open in order to forever allow the nations and kings of the earth to “bring their splendor into it.”
 If the rapture and resurrection occur all at once, as is commonly supposed in futurist circles, how is it that according to Revelation 14:13 and Revelation 21:24-26 people are continuously entering the New Jerusalem long after the resurrection and the rapture?
 These verses challenge this idea.
 However, what is stated in Revelation 21:24-26 and Revelation 14:13 are exactly what one would expect if life on earth continues after the end of the age and the saints who have outlived the resurrection are each raised to heaven at the time of death.

 1 Corinthians 15:52 says that the resurrection was to occur at the last trumpet.
 Many preterists believe that the last trumpet is the seventh trumpet of Revelation 11:15.
 A literal trumpet would have likely been blown by the Roman army at the start of the siege of Jerusalem.
 Perhaps the seventh trumpet of Revelation was blown at this time?
 As is implied in Revelation 15:8 and 1 Corinthians 15:52, the departed do not finally enter heaven until the sounding of the seventh trumpet.
-The seventh trumpet was blown by the Roman army to signal the start of the siege of Jerusalem on Passover of A.D.
-70. Though this is true, the resurrection may have actually began over forty-two months earlier at the start of the Jewish War.
+Though this is true, the resurrection may have actually began over forty-two months earlier at the start of the Jewish War.
 This forty-two month or three and a half year period is the time in which the woman of Revelation 12:14 is kept safe out of the serpent’s reach which I believe is the interval between the arrival of the Roman army at Jerusalem under Cestius on the Feast of Tabernacles in A.D.
 66 to the start of the siege of Jerusalem in Nisan of A.D.
-70—forty-two months later.10 (Though this 42 month or three and half year period could also correspond with the arrival of Vespasian in the early spring of A.D.
+70—forty-two months later.4 (Though this 42 month or three and half year period could also correspond with the arrival of Vespasian in the early spring of A.D.
 67 to the fall of Jerusalem in September of A.D.
 70, three and a half years later.)

 I believe that the supernatural mass-sighting mentioned above was similar to Elisha’s servant’s vision of the army of angels that surrounded Elisha in 2 Kings 6:17.
 In 2 Kings 6:17 Elisha prays that his servant would be able to see all the angelic soldiers protecting them, and the servant is temporarily given the ability to see this.
 I believe this vision of the resurrection mentioned above is similar to Elisha’s servant’s temporary God-given ability to see otherworldly beings in the unseen realm.
 I believe that those who witnessed these phantoms coming out of the earth were also temporarily given the ability to see this otherwise invisible event in the same way that Elisha’s servant was temporarily given the ability to see the otherwise invisible angelic forces around him and his companion.